stacksjs/ts-pkgx/docs/packages/crates.io/zoxide/index.md

 # zoxide

-> Package from pantry: crates.io/zoxide
+> Shell extension to navigate your filesystem faster

 ## Package Information